djalbat/occam-grammar-utilities/README.md

 rules = eliminateLeftRecursion(rules);  ///
 ```
-Functions to eliminate cycles, immediate left recursion, implicit left recursion and orphaned rules are all exported.
+Functions to eliminate immediate left recursion, implicit left recursion and orphaned rules are all exported.
 The main `eliminateLeftRecursion()` function relies on these.

 ## Example